realtime-framework/RealtimeRxJS/README.md

   .subscribe((message) => {
     console.log("Received message: " + message);
   });

+// Send a message
+rxConnection.send("myChannel", "This is the message ...");

 ```
 Note that you don't need to manage the connection state yourself (e.g. waiting for the onConnected event before subscribing a channekl) as it's performed internally (subscriptions and sends will be pending until the underlying Realtime connection is ready).